chrisjlapp/ofs-release/README.md

 ## Roadmap

+### planned for v1.5.x
+- Working on adding build in NMOS server support and NMOS Crosspoint controller.

+### in progress but uncommited
-- I am attempting to also support Netgear AV switches currently, but their API has so many bugs it is proving to be very difficult.
+- I am attempting to also support Netgear AV switches, but their API has so many bugs it is proving to be very difficult.

 ---